schollz/PIanoAI/README.md

 - [ ] Allow threshold for using notes for AI. (i.e. AI only generates licks on above middle C, or similar)
 - [ ] Implement minimum distance between notes in AI so that more starts/stops are available.
 - [ ] Put links to code on Youtube videos (link to tree)
+- [ ] If a config file is not present, use default values and create one for next time (and send a message to the user)
+- [ ] Add a new button for reseting the system
+- [ ] Add a function for shutting down

 # Acknowledgements